 Keep Communication Clear, Organized, and Specific

-Remote teams require a different set of collaboration and communication skills than in-office groups.
+Virtual teams require a different set of collaboration and communication skills than in-office groups.
 Since you don’t have easy access to your colleagues and you can only receive information via digital communication, your communication has to be very deliberate.

 To that end, always focus on keeping your lines of communication specific.
 Employees should know where they can communicate with you and when.
 Communication should also be clear and organized.
 Remember, they can’t knock on your door if they have a question.